anton-tchekov/php-filemanager/README.md

 # php-filemanager

 A very simple PHP File Manager.
-The code is a mess ... sorry.

-Functions: Delete, View, Edit text files in the browser; Create and Delete (empty) Folders

-To copy a file: Click View/Edit, then Save under another name

-To move/rename a file: Copy, then Delete original
+Functions: Delete, Copy, Move, View, Edit files/folders in the browser.
+Also you can execute shell commands on the the server.
+For that I integrated (https://github.com/flozz/p0wny-shell) into my application as shell.php

 Usage: `localhost/update.php?p=password&d=.`